amywork/amywork.github.io/_posts/2017-9-21-BaseballGameV0.1.md

 ////  0920_BaseballGame
 ////
 ////  Created by 김기윤 on 21/09/2017.
-////  Copyright © 2017 younari.
+////  Copyright © 2017 amywork.
 All rights reserved.

 import Foundation